-This six-month online course includes three, one-hour LIVE webinars with Lisa Dion, six 2.5-hour recorded videos, and monthly 50-minute consultations with a Synergetic Play Therapy™ Supervisor/Consultant.
+This six-month online course includes three, one-hour LIVE webinars with Lisa Dion, six 2.5-hour recorded videos, and monthly one-hour group consultations with a Synergetic Play Therapy® Consultant.
 Consultation is a mandatory part of the course to help you integrate what you are learning … And, if you’d like, you can meet the Consultants here.

 Important Class Dates:

 - June 14th, 2022 webinar: One-hour LIVE Webinar (2 p.m.
 MDT, Denver) – The Foundation